xv7ranker/minimalistui/README.md

 # MinimalistUI
 based on Arch, inspired by EndeavourOS and archinstall command.
-A small Arch automatic install script project that installs and targets minimalist, simple, and light Dark-themed UI.
-This project is still WIP (tho predict 95% useable).
+A small Arch automatic install script project that installs and targets minimalist, simple, and light-weight Dark-themed UI, Now available as an independent, CLI driven UI.
+These project is still WIP, tho most of it are usable.

 A.) possible installable packages: